Corporate Social Responsibility at Shahi Exports

 Based on the need assessment, we have identified the following focus areas to implement our CSR initiatives:

 Education – Good school infrastructure improves the quality of education and the experiences of school learning.
 We support education in Government schools by focused interventions on infrastructure development, provision for drinking water and sanitation, and repair and renovation of school buildings.
-We also support undergraduate scholarship programs for students from low-income backgrounds.
+Also support undergraduate scholarship programs for students from low-income backgrounds.

 “We are thankful to Shahi Exports for providing desks, benches, and sports equipment to our school.
 Our students are happy with comfortable sitting arrangements, and they are really enjoying their Physical Education classes with new equipment.
 Many new learning opportunities will also come up with a beautifully created Science Lab under Shahi’s CSR initiatives for our students from Grade 3 to 10.”
 Mr. Shivappa, Head Master, Government Primary School, Hootagali, Mysore, Karnataka